thebeachinspring/AI-Powered-Business-Insight-Generator/README.md

 ---

-This is a demo only using open source data from Kaggel
+This is a demo only using open source data from Kaggle